 Prof. (FH) Dr. Armin Kammel, LL.M.
 (London), MBA (CLU)

-Prof. (FH) Dr. Armin J. Kammel is an interdisciplinary lawyer specialized in (international) banking law, securities regulation and business law.
+Prof. (FH) Dr. Armin J. Kammel, LL.M.
+(London), MBA (CLU) is an interdisciplinary lawyer, scholar and experienced executive specialized in banking law, securities regulation, business law and financial markets.
 He holds degrees in both law and business administration from prestigious universities in his native Austria and abroad.

 MBA General Management – California Lutheran University (CLU), CA, 2013

 LL.M.
 (Banking and Financial Law) – University of London, UK, 2008

 Dr. iur. – University of Graz, Austria, 2004

 Mag. iur. – University of Graz, Austria, 2002